Christine Holmström Lind

 Detta stycke finns inte på svenska, därför visas den engelska versionen.

-Christine Holmström Lind is Assistant Professor in International Business and former Director of Advanced Studies at the Department of Business Studies at Uppsala University.
+Christine Holmström Lind is Associate Professor in International Business and former Director of Advanced Studies at the Department of Business Studies at Uppsala University.
 Christine received her Ph.D. at the Department of Business Studies, and the research was concerned with the strategic role of multinational subsidiaries as creators and disseminators of knowledge and innovations.
 More recent research concerns the development and transfer of knowledge/innovations in multinational corporations, the impact of MNCs subsidiaries on the host country firms, and the relationship between entrepreneurship, innovation and growth.
 Christine was awarded the Wallander-scholarship for excellent Ph.D. thesis in 2006.

 Christine has teaching experience in International Business at the bachelor, master, and executive MBA level, and acts as a thesis advisor at the undergraduate-, master- and doctoral level.
 Prior to her doctoral studies she worked as CRM manager and corporate (senior) market analyst.